howerj/libforth/readme.md

 * 'read'        ( -- )

-*read* is a complex word that implements most of the user facing interpreter, it reads in a [Forth][] *word* (up to 31 characters), if this *word* is in the *dictionary* it will either execute the word if we are in *command mode* or compile a pointer to the executable section of the word if in *compile
+*read* is a complex word that implements most of the input interpreter, it reads in a [Forth][] *word* (up to 31 characters), if this *word* is in the *dictionary* it will either execute the word if we are in *command mode* or compile a pointer to the executable section of the word if in *compile